awaregroup/IIALab/labs/Lab03.md

 ### 2.3 - Stream Analytics (Edge)

-Stream Analytics is a service for running queries and processing streams of data in real-time.
-This service is often used to aggregate, transform or forward data to multiple destinations based on certain conditions.
+Stream Analytics is a fully managed PaaS offering on Azure designed to analyze and process high volumes of fast streaming data from multiple sources simultaenously.
+It is available both in Cloud and at the Edge.

 ![](./media/3_6.png)